A key US inflation gauge reaches 6.8% as prices keep surging

 By raising borrowing rates, the Fed makes it costlier to take out a mortgage or an auto or business loan.
 The goal is for consumers and businesses to borrow, spend and hire less, thereby cooling the economy and slowing inflation.

+Globally, inflation is weighing heavily on other economies, too.
+This month, prices jumped 8.9% in the 19 European countries that use the euro currency from a year earlier.
+Europe’s economy has been hit particularly hard by higher natural gas and oil prices stemming from Russia’s invasion of Ukraine, though it managed to grow slightly in the second quarter.

-During the January-March quarter, consumers did increase their spending, even after adjusting for inflation.
+During the April-June quarter, U.S. consumers increased their spending, even after adjusting for inflation.
 But the figure amounted to a meager 1% annual gain, down from 1.8% in the January-March period.
-At the same time, sharply higher mortgage rates have undercut the housing market: Sales of existing homes have sunk for five straight months, contributing to the economy’s contraction in the April-June quarter.

 On Thursday, President Joe Biden rejected any notion that a recession had begun.
 Biden pointed to still-solid job growth, an unemployment rate near a half-century low and a spate of investments from semiconductor companies as evidence that the economy is still healthy.